-Three times a year, SAVE offers a 40 hour Domestic Violence Counselor Training.
-The training meets state guidelines, and completion of the training certifies you in the state of California as a Domestic Violence Counselor.
+SAVE offers a 40 hour Domestic Violence Counselor Training that meets state guidelines, and completion of the training certifies you in the state of California as a Domestic Violence Counselor.
 Please note that trainees must attend all sessions to receive their certification.

 This training is great!
 I have learned so much about domestic violence.
 Coming from a ‘why doesn’t she leave’ mentality, I now consider all the different factors that affect a victim’s decision-making.

 - To work with those affected by domestic violence as a SAVE direct service volunteer.

 - To volunteer with another domestic violence organization within California.

 - To enhance your ability to work with survivors in your current or future professional capacity.